yull23/video_game_blog/README.md

 For all these reasons, null:false constraints in the database must be performed at the end of the model validations.

-### Initial testing using seed.rb
+The validations carried out on the model are the following:

-### User:
+1. User:

    - username, email: required and unique
    - birth_date: before 16 years from now.
 Message: You should be 16 years old to create an account (this one requires custom validations)

-### Critic:
+1. Critic:

    - title, body: required
    - title: max 40 characters

-### Game:
+1. Game:

    - name, category: required
    - name: unique
    - rating: between 0 and 100 (if provided)
    - parent_id: if the category is expansion, parent_id should be a valid game_id.
 If a category is main_game, parent_id should be null.

-### Platform:
+1. Platform:

    - name, category: required
    - name: unique

-The validation to enter the platforms is shown:

-### Genre:
+1. Genre:

    - name: required and unique

-### Company:
+1. Company:

    - name: required and unique

-### InvolvedCompany:
+1. InvolvedCompany:

    - developer, publisher: required
    - company_id and game_id should be a unique combination

+Once all the validations in the models have been completed, the necessary migrations are carried out to add the null: false constraints in the corresponding columns, where presence: true was used.
+It is also important to check that columns that have presence: true and uniqueness: true have an index for more efficient lookup and to ensure uniqueness of values.
+Also, make sure that models that have a has_many relationship include the dependent: :destroy property so that related records are automatically deleted when the parent record is deleted.

+1. Presence: true

+   - name => Game
+   - name => Company
+   - name => Platform
+   - name => Genre
+   - username => User
+   - email => User
+   - category => Game
+   - category => Platform
+   - title => Critic
+   - body => Critic
+   - developer => InvoledCompany
+   - publisher => InvoledCompany

+1. Uniqueness: true

+   - name => Game
+   - username => User
+   - email => User
+   - name => Company
+   - name => Platform
+   - name => Genre

+1. dependent: :destroy for has_many relation

+   - User has_many critics
+   - Company has_many involed_companies
+   - Company has_many critics
+   - Game has_many involed_companies
+   - Game has_many critics

+##